ursu-polar/fatboy/README.md

 - [ ] UI animations
 - [ ] add someking of powerups in slots(n per game?)(ex: show when/where a Bonus food will appear like a lightnigh bolt or something)
 - [ ] add Points to unlock powerups
-- [ ] add levels and infinite play game
+- [ ] add levels and infinit play game
 ------------